-Breaches of our security systems could expose us to losses.
+Breaches of our security systems, or those of our customers, suppliers, or business partners, could expose us to losses.

 We maintain a system of controls over the physical security of our facilities.
 We also manage and store various proprietary information and sensitive or confidential data relating to our operations.
 In addition, we process, store, and transmit large amounts of data relating to our customers and employees, including sensitive personal information.
 Unauthorized persons or employees may gain access to our facilities or network systems to steal trade secrets or other proprietary information, compromise confidential information, create system disruptions, or cause shutdowns.
 These parties may also be able to develop and deploy viruses, worms, and other malicious software programs that disrupt our operations and create security vulnerabilities.
-Breaches of our physical security and attacks on our network systems could result in significant losses and damage our reputation with customers and suppliers and may expose us to litigation if the confidential information of our customers, suppliers, or employees is compromised, which could have a material adverse effect on our business, results of operations, or financial condition.
+Breaches of our physical security and attacks on our network systems, or breaches or attacks on our customers, suppliers, or business partners who have confidential or sensitive information regarding us and our customers and suppliers, could result in significant losses and damage our reputation with customers and suppliers and may expose us to litigation if the confidential information of our customers, suppliers, or employees is compromised.
+The forgoing could have a material adverse effect on our business, results of operations, or financial condition.